nice-game-hints/whateverland/_wip.md

 These hints are **work in progress**.
-Stay tuned for more or come help me writing the hints at [Github](https://github.com/nice-game-hints/whateverland).
+Stay tuned for more.
+If you would like to have your name (and tip button!) visible above, please visit Whateverland hints [Github](https://github.com/nice-game-hints/whateverland) page and start contributing.
+Writing hints is easy and fun!